fork-archive-hub/surveo/server/README.md

                     "answers": Array<Answer> [
                         Answer {
-                            "text": String - text of the answer "index": Number - unique number of question used to order answers }
+                            "text": String - text of the answer "index": Number - unique number of answer used to order answers }
                     ]
                 }